CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 var elevTransect = elevationlatlon.reduceRegion({
   reducer: ee.Reducer.toList(),
   geometry: transect,
-  scale: 1000,  //we use a scale (or a resolution) of 1000m, this seems weird when we have a DEM of 90m, but we do this because of the resolution of the other datasets (e.g. temperature) we will also use.
+  scale: 1000,  //we use a scale (or a resolution) of 1000m, this seems weird when we have a DEM of 90m, but we do this because the resolution of the other datasets (e.g. temperature) is way less detailed.
+You are often restricted by the resolution of the layer lowest quality.
 });
 print(elevTransect); //Check what is inside this object: their seems to be 3 lists, which ones, and does this make sense to you?